|

 Bo |

 The Norwegian flag is always flying somewhere.
 This pennant is called a vimpel.
-It is always hoisted at the summer cottage, probably to say, "We are here now."
+It's always hoisted at the summer cottage, a hytte, probably to say, "We are here now."

 |